Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Introduction

 \section{Introduction}

-A cluster-randomized trial (CRT) is a type of randomized trial where the randomization units are clusters of individuals, such as classrooms, hospitals, or villages.
-Distinct from individually randomized trials, in a CRT, all individuals within the same cluster are assigned to the same treatment or control group, and the within-cluster observations are often correlated \citep{turner2017review}.
-In recent years, CRTs have been increasingly popular in evaluating treatment effects when the intervention is naturally designed to be implemented at the cluster level, when there is concern about within-cluster treatment contamination, and when administrative and policy considerations dictate cluster randomization.

-Missing data is ubiquitous in CRTs.
-In a systematic review of CRTs published in 2011 \citep{diaz2014missing}, 95 out of 132 (72\%) CRTs involved missing data, and the missing data proportion ranged 1\%-47\%.
-However, 66\% CRTs adopted complete case analyses, which ignored all missing data.
-In a survey of 86 CRTs published between August 2013 and July 2014 \citep{fiero2016statistical}, 93\% CRTs have missing outcomes with 55\% of these trials using complete case analyses.
-Indeed, due to the multi-level data structure, missing data can occur in various ways in CRTs.
-At the individual level, a participant can have missing values in their outcome and covariates.
-At the cluster level, in addition to missing values among cluster-level covariates, a cluster may not have all its individuals enrolled, resulting in another type of missing data by design: no individual information is observed for non-participants; see Figure~\ref{fig:1} for an example.
-In addition, since the cluster-population size (i.e., the total number of individuals in the cluster source population of interest) can also be unknown due to non-participation, more complexities arise in handling the joint missing data distribution in CRTs.
+In a cluster-randomized trial (CRT), groups of individuals, such as classrooms, hospitals, or villages, are randomized, and the within-cluster observations are often correlated \citep{turner2017review}.
+Missing data are ubiquitous in CRTs.
+In a systematic review of CRTs published in 2011 \citep{diaz2014missing}, 95 out of 132 (72\%) CRTs involved missing data, and the missing data proportion ranged from 1\% to 47\%.
+However, 65 out of the 95 (66\%) CRTs adopted complete case analyses, ignoring missing data.
+Indeed, missing data can arise through multiple mechanisms and at various hierarchical levels in CRTs.
+At the individual level, participants may have missing values in both outcome and covariates.
+At the cluster level, beyond missing values in cluster-level covariates, some individuals within a cluster may not be enrolled, leading to missing individual-level information for non-participants; see Figure~\ref{fig:1} for a schematic illustration.